mlidegaard/bowling-challenge/README.md

 I have chosen only to do simple integer validation on amount of pins knocked, as you can't knock down more pins than physically exists in a game of bowling.

 # How to run the program
 The program is a console application.
-To run it either:
+To run it clone the project and either:
 1) Open the solution in your favourite .NET IDE and run the program
 2) Navigate to the folder bowling-challenge/bin/Release/net6.0 and run bowling-challenge.exe